craftcms/commerce/docs/product-model.md

 ### promotable

 true or false.
 Is this product and its variants able to be on sale or at a discount.

 ### freeShipping

 true or false.

-Should the shipping calculator skip this product and it's variants when adding costs to the order.
+Should the shipping calculator skip this product and its variants when adding costs to the order.

 This flag only works on shipping cost that is `per item` or `weight based`.
 Any order level base shipping costs in a shipping rule will be added to the order regardless of this checkbox.

 ### postDate